kvinay7/trade-recon-ai/README.md

   - No nulls
   - No duplicates

-❌ Failure → entire run fails
-📌 No partial state is persisted
+❌ Failure → entire run fails, no partial state is persisted

 ---